Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: H11934-200 PMT response linearity

-The signal response of the PMT can be described quite well with a power law function in the range from -600 to -960~V. For larger bias voltages we observe a deviation of the data from the extrapolated power law.
-The discrepancy between data and the extrapolation is about 6\% for -970 to -1000~V, reaching 15\% at -1050~V. The PMT gain value evaluated at -950 V bias voltage is $(4.7\pm0.5)\times10^{6}$ vs. $2.0\times10^{6}$ typical gain value at the same voltage from the specifications \cite{H11934}.
-For the purpose of comparison of the H11934 signal response in PE units at different bias voltage values we used the SPE spectra acquired with the LED data.
+In order to reinforce our conclusions about the possible bias in the SPE charge evaluation approach, we perform additional PMT tests with controlled light sources allowing threshold-less integration of SPE pulses.
+The sources are a 470~nm LED and a 405~nm picosecond laser pulse generator.
+The PMT under study was illuminated with both LED and laser light, reflected from a diffuse screen for the best light uniformity.
+We also used a reference PMT (FEU-143 model).
+A scheme of the experimental set-up is similar to one shown in Figure~\ref{fig:Setup1}.
+We measured the PMT response to the light pulses of constant intensity and the SPE charge spectra in the bias voltage range from -880~V to -1050~V. The pulser was used to trigger 1.5~$\mu$s-long laser pulses to be distributed to both the PMT under study and the reference PMT through an optical fiber splitter.
+The reference PMT was used primarily to correct for laser light instabilities during data-taking.
+The PMT under study detected around~3400 PE from a laser light pulse at 100 Hz rate.
+To measure the SPE spectra, the LED was biased with short, $\sim$5~ns pulses for low-intensity illumination of the PMT.
 Note that these spectra were obtained with no-threshold integration of a 20~ns time window aligned with the start of the LED pulse, triggered by the pulser.
 By looking at the spectra obtained at higher bias voltages we conclude that the SPE charge distribution is non-Gaussian with a non-trivial population in the valley between signal and noise as shown in Figure~\ref{fig:nl_spe}.
 This quasi-flat valley region is light-related --- the charge spectra obtained without LED pulses do not suggest a pedestal contribution to this region.
 These are most likely signal pulses that are under-amplified.

 Further we compare results of two SPE evaluation approaches.
 The first is Gaussian-based.
 We fit available spectra with the sum of a Gaussian distribution, taking into account double-PE pulses by adding a second Gaussian with twice the mean and twice the variance.
 The pedestal is fit separately with a Gaussian distribution to evaluate the baseline charge, set to 0~nVs in Figure~\ref{fig:nl_spe}.
 This model, even if not able to describe the whole spectrum range, is intended to represent the approach used in our studies with the CsI[Na] crystal and is close to the treatment in ref. \cite{Collar_2019}, to the best of our knowledge.
 The second model tested is adopted from ref. \cite{Alexander_2013} and is based on the sum of a pedestal Gaussian, an exponential, intended to represent under-amplified or under-collected PE, and a truncated Gaussian representing SPE charge.
 The latter two components are also convolved with the pedestal Gaussian to take into account the effect of the electronic noise on the SPE charge spectrum shape.
 The exact expression of the fit is